-Remark 1 (free shipping) In practice, free shipping might occur even when the conditions of Corollary 2 are violated.
-Suppose that the optimal ancillary good price obtained in Proposition 1 is low but positive; yet, the firm may nonetheless set it equal to zero for reasons outside the model: for example it may not want to "nickel and dime" the consumer;21 or it may attempt to make the low price more salient and memorable by setting it equal to zero.
-Alternatively, (express) shipping may be offered for free if consumers join loyalty-enhancing programs, such as Amazon Prime.22
+REMARK 1 (free shipping) In practice, free shipping might occur even when the conditions of Corollary 2 are violated.
+Suppose that the optimal ancillary good price obtained in Proposition 1 is low but positive; yet, the firm may nonetheless set it equal to zero for reasons outside the model: for example it may not want to "nickel and dime" the consumer;35 or it may attempt to make the low price more salient and memorable by setting it equal to zero.

-3.2 Vertical chain
+IV.B Vertical chain

 The ancillary good often is not directly produced by the firm, but provided by a third party with market power.
 Examples include payment cards, shipping, broadcast, internet access, etc. In this case, the ancillary good supplier (for short, "supplier") sets its wholesale price anticipating the firm's pricing decisions and the consumers' reaction to the ancillary good price.
-We accordingly add to the baseline model of Section 2 a stage 0 where the supplier chooses the wholesale price γ (which corresponds to the marginal cost perceived by the firm) facing a marginal cost of production equal to $\delta \geq 0$.
+We accordingly add to the baseline model of Section III a stage 0 where the supplier chooses the wholesale price γ (which corresponds to the marginal cost perceived by the firm) facing a marginal cost of production equal to $\delta \ge 0$.
 The analysis thus far corresponds to the case where $\gamma \equiv \delta$, as it occurs in environments where the ancillary good is self-supplied by the firm, or provided in a perfectly competitive upstream market.